jasondrawdy/Autumn-Python/README.md

 # Autumn-Python
 Autumn is a simple and extensible Discord bot aimed at helping with moderation and user-friendliness.
 The goal of the bot is to be as accessible, user-friendly, and extensible as possible which is accentuated by asynchronous initialization, multi-threading, and of course dynamic plugin loading.
 With these features in place it is possible to create an entirely new Discord bot because of the plug-and-play nature of the code.

+# Note
+**Important**: All previous functionality is being replaced with the new 1.5+ update of Discord.py and all features are to be dramatically enhanced.

 # Features
 - Asynchronous
 - Multithreaded